hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

+Hazelcast MultiMap uses `EntryListener` to listen to events which occur when entries are added to, or removed from the MultiMap.
+See the [Entry Listener section](#7522-entry-listener) for information on how to create an entry listener object and register it.

 ### 7.4.3.
 Using Replicated Map

 Hazelcast `ReplicatedMap` is a distributed key-value data structure where the data is replicated to all members in the cluster.
 It provides full replication of entries to all members for high speed access.
 For details, see the [Replicated Map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#replicated-map) in the Hazelcast IMDG Reference Manual.